-Like the Taxpayer Relief Act, the Balanced Budget Act of 1997 (the BBA; PL.
-105-33) was approved by Congress in late July 1997; and like the Taxpayer Relief Act, it was a budget reconciliation measure, but contained primarily provisions related to entitlement spending (e.g., food stamps, Medicare, and Medicaid).
-An exception was a substantial increase in the federal excise tax on tobacco products, which was included in the spending act rather than the tax act.
-Beginning in 2000, the BBA provides a 10-cent per pack increase in the federal excise tax on cigarettes, thus raising the tax from prior law's 24 cents per pack to 34 cents; the act increases taxes on other tobacco products - for example, cigars, chewing tobacco, snuff, and pipe tobacco - by the same proportion.
-Effective in 2002, the BBA increases the tax by an additional 5 cents per pack, and increases the other tobacco taxes proportionally.
+The Balanced Budget Act of 1997 (the BBA; PL.
+105-33) provided a substantial increase in the federal excise tax on tobacco products.
+Beginning in 2000, the BBA provided a 10-cent per pack increase in the federal excise tax on cigarettes, thus raising the tax from prior law's 24 cents per pack to 34 cents; the act increased taxes on other tobacco products - for example, cigars, chewing tobacco, snuff, and pipe tobacco - by the same proportion.
+Effective in 2002, the BBA scheduled an increase in the tax by an additional 5 cents per pack, and a proportional increase in the other tobacco taxes.

 A tentative tobacco settlement plan negotiated between the states and the tobacco industry, which would provide limits on future lawsuits in exchange for payments and other restrictions on the industry, led to a number of legislative proposals in the 105th Congress, including implementation of a tobacco settlement under federal law with a per pack fee similar to an excise tax.
 The Administration also proposed to raise \$65.5 billion in revenue over 5 years (without specifying the exact collection method), amounting to about 54 cents per pack.
 The tobacco bill was not adopted.
 On November 17, 1998, the tobacco companies reached an independent agreement with most states for payments that amount to about 35 cents per pack.
 President Clinton proposed a substantial increase in the cigarette tax in both his FY2000 and FY2001 budgets.
+The proposal has not been adopted.